fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Azure.Compute.md

 ### [New-AzureServiceProject](./New-AzureServiceProject.md)
-Creates the required files and configuration (sometimes referred to as scaffolding) for a new service.
+Creates the required files and configuration for a new service.

 ### [New-AzureStoreAddOn](./New-AzureStoreAddOn.md)